leotrs/erdos/content/netsci.md

 fashion.
-Some examples include computers interconnected to form the Internet, social networks of friendships and acquaintances, academic networks of co-authorship and collaboration, utility networks of the energy grid, transportation networks of cities and roads, the list goes on.
+Some examples include computers interconnected to form the Internet, social networks of friendships and acquaintances, academic networks of co-authorship and collaboration, utility networks of the energy grid, transportation networks of cities and roads.
+The list goes on.
 What all of these systems have in common is that they are all formed by a set of **interconnected entities**, to form a distributed, scattered system that is, in many cases, more than just the sum of its parts.